centralinc/browseragent/README.md

 ### ⚙️ Configurable Execution Behavior

 This fork includes a powerful configuration system that allows you to customize how the agent executes browser automation tasks.
-You can control typing speed, screenshot timing, and other automation behaviors to optimize for speed or human-like interaction.
+You can control typing speed, screenshot timing, scrolling strategy, mouse behaviour, and other automation settings to optimise for raw speed **or** human-like interaction.

 #### Available Configuration Options